Location: Cahuita National Park, Costa Rica

 Start Dates: Bi – weekly project starts on a Saturday.

-Cost: from £1,345 for 2 weeks.
-Check the Costs tab for further information.
+Price: from £2,945 for 2 weeks.
+Check the Prices tab for further information.

 Learn how to identify these species in the wild, note their gender and breeding behaviour, and input the information into the relevant databases.
-This information is then shared with the Costa Rican government so that they can make informed decisions about their conservation policies.
+This information is then shared with the Costa Rican government to inform their conservation policies.

-On Costa Rica’s Caribbean coast you will join a team of international volunteers as an expedition member.
-Our expedition base camp is located in the Tortuguero National park of Costa Rica.
+On Costa Rica’s Southern Caribbean coast you will join a team of international volunteers as an expedition member.
+Our expedition base camp is located in the Cahuita National Park of Costa Rica.
 Your hands on work will contribute to the long-term management and conservation of this stunning rainforest.